Atlantic County Baseball League's 135th season still stuck in uncertainty

 “Baseball is Americana,” Hiltner said.
 “The pitching, the strikes, the hits, everything.
 Losing it is unfortunate, but we all want to be safe.”

-Hiltner said it's all guesswork until the governor says what can be done and what cannot.
+Hiltner said it’s all guesswork until the governor says what can be done and what can’t.

 “I understand what the governor is going through, and I wouldn’t want his job,” Hiltner said.
 “People didn’t mind the shutdown when it was 30 to 40 degrees out, but now it’s 60 to 70, and people are tired of the rules.
 Young guys want to get out and play.
 Some people say that we should open things up and social distancing will take care of it.
 But I don’t know how that relates to baseball.”